Posterior Average Effects: Motivating example: a fixed-effects model

 To fix ideas, we will think of $Y_{ij}$ as an average test score of teacher $i$ in classroom $j$, $\alpha_i$ as the quality of teacher $i$, and $\varepsilon_{ij}$ as a classroom-specific shock.
-For simplicity we abstract from covariates (such as students' past test scores), but those will be present in the framework we will introduce in the next section.
+There are $n$ teachers and $J$ observations per teacher.
+For simplicity, we abstract away from covariates (such as students' past test scores), but those will be present in the framework we will introduce in the next section.
 Although here we focus on teacher effects, this model is of interest in other settings, such as the study of neighborhood effects, school effectiveness, or hospital quality, for example.

 Suppose we wish to estimate a feature of the distribution of teacher quality $\alpha$.
 As an example, here we consider the distribution function of $\alpha$ at a particular point $a$,